Editor’s note: This article was last updated 27 June 2023 to include additional information about using the CSS subgrid to style checkboxes.

 Checkboxes are a commonly used element in forms and surveys.
-Whether you’re using a checkbox as part of a form for booking flight reservations, to accept user inputs, or to accept feedback from an online product survey, checkboxes are an easy way to record a user’s choices.
+Whether you’re using a checkbox as part of a form for booking flight reservations, accepting user inputs, or receiving feedback from an online product survey, checkboxes are an easy way to record a user’s choices.

 On webpages, we can use the HTML input checkbox

 element to render a checkbox.
 Like other HTML elements, you can also style checkboxes with CSS to make them look more appealing.
-However, CSS properties like color, font, border, width, and height are not applicable to checkboxes.
+However, CSS properties like color, font, border, width, and height do not apply to checkboxes.

 In this article, we’ll discuss the CSS properties you can apply to checkboxes and the scenarios where they make useful additions to your UI/UX.
 Let’s get started!